ztyyLV/web-twain-docs/indepth/faqs/develop/How-to-detect-and-discard-blank-pages-automatically.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How to detect and discard blank pages automatically
+title: How to detect and discard blank pages automatically
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to detect and discard blank pages automatically
-description: Dynamic Web TWAIN SDK Documentation FAQs How to detect and discard blank pages automatically
+description: How to detect and discard blank pages automatically
 ---

-# Develop
+# Development

 ## How to detect and discard blank pages automatically